March 24, 2020

 How Diamond Became the Birthstone for April

-Farrington points to an 1870 poem published by Tiffany & Co as an early guide to the meaning of birthstones.
-In addition to showcasing the diamond birthstone, it standardizes the one stone - one-month concept, and shares the attributes of each.
+Farrington points to an 1870 a poem published by Tiffany & Co as an early guide to the meaning of birthstones.
+In addition to showcasing the diamond birthstone, it standardizes the one stone - one month concept, and shares the attributes of each.

 “The custom is a pretty one, and is to be commended, for the stones are imperishable, and the sentiments ascribed to them represent the accumulated traditions of many ages, races, and peoples,” writes Farrington.
 And though the associations are pretty standardized now, you’ll find several alternative birthstones for each month.
 Farrington’s take on the variations in the April birthstone have to do with accessibility over time.

 “Such differences have doubtless arisen from the desire to introduce gems which were formerly little known or unattainable on account of their cost,” he writes.
 “Thus the precious opal, now within reach of all, was rare in former times.
 By some it is now used as the birthstone of the month October, while others retain the beryl.”